-Statistics with R
+Statistics With R

-WHO SHOULD ATTEND
+WHO SHOULD ATTEND?

-Participants receive a bound manual containing detailed lecture notes with equations and graphics, screen shots, examples of R output, and many other useful features.
-The book will greatly facilitate note-taking, comprehension, and retention of key concepts.
+Participants receive a bound manual containing detailed lecture notes (with equations and graphics), examples of computer printout, and many other useful features.
+This book frees participants from the distracting task of note taking.

-Registration and Lodging
+Registration and lodging

-The fee of $895 includes all course materials.
+The fee of $995 includes all course materials.